owise1/ic-file-server/readme.md

 1. `GET` `/:username/_nonce` where `:username` is your public key
 2. Sign the returned nonce like [this](https://docs.ethers.io/v5/getting-started/#getting-started--signing)
 3. Put the signed nonce in the body of a `POST` to `/:username/_jwt`.
 You'll get a jwt
+	1. the signed nonce can be the entire post body or, if you want more info included in your jwt..
+	2. you can send a json object like
+    ```
+    {
+      "nonce": "SINGED_NONCE",
+      "data": {
+        "exp": 1674143282872,
+        "tags": "parent tags that are allowed\nnewline separated"
+      }
+    }
+    ```
 4. Use that jwt for `POST` and `PATCH` in the header `Authorization: Bearer {JWT}`